Your playful companion, helper on the ranch, or cuddle buddy is one of your best friends. However, is your dog friendly with others?

 Hostile behavior arises situationally.
 The following five aggression styles are most common.

-It can be hard to tell if a dog is in pain.
+- Pain-related aggression - It can be hard to tell if a dog is in pain.
 Most of the time, they hide it well, but when injured, externally, or internally, they become more sensitive and can act out.
 The action is more of a defense mechanism than a sustained aggressive trait.
-To best curb this action, treat whatever is ailing the pooch.
+To best curb, this action, treat whatever is ailing the pooch.

-It is smart to educate yourself on how to spot aggressive behaviors, but dog attacks still happen.
+It is smart to educate yourself on these behaviors, but dog attacks still happen.
 If you or someone you know has been attacked and is seeking legal representation, consider seeking the help of an experienced personal injury attorney.